 The Big Lunch is about community, friendship and fun, so I would encourage Muslim communities to embrace this chance to share food and friendship during Ramadan with people in their neighbourhoods.
 The Lunar Lunch at Iftar (sunset) is totally in keeping with our belief that during Ramadan we must increase our efforts to do good deeds and strengthen bonds with others.
 With a Big Lunar Lunch, everyone can come to the table!

 Bryony is a midwife and her partner also works shifts.
 They went to a Lunar Lunch on 11 June last year:

 It's a bit like sliding doors at home.
 We often work at weekends and rarely find time to organise things for ourselves!
 It’s tough - you’re always under time pressures, even at weekends, so doing things in the evening just works for us.
-The Lunar Lunch we’re going to this June 11 is going to be great fun –we’re really looking forward to taking part.
+The Lunar Lunch we’re going to is going to be great fun –we’re really looking forward to taking part.